 The access road to the mooring site is from Main Street, which runs through Melbourne.
 The nearest main road is the B1228, General/Common Lane.

-Car parking is for the use of all canal users.
-Space is limited and is on a first come, first served basis.
 The car park has a gated entrance and requires a standard CRT key.

 Vehicle access to the site is along an access path next to the Melbourne Arms pub, leading to the car park entrance.
 There is a pedestrian access path from the car park to the mooring site.